Retatrutide

 Refrigerate after mixing; keep vial sterile and upright.

-- GLP-1 R (10mg) vs GLP-1 S (10mg): R offers a smoother tolerability profile; S offers stronger suppression.
+- Retatrutide vs Semaglutide: Retatrutide offers a smoother tolerability profile; S offers stronger suppression.

-- GLP-1 R vs higher-mg GLP-1 doses: R is ideal for ramp-up phases and GLP-1-sensitive individuals.
+- Retatrutide vs higher-mg GLP-1 doses: Retatrutide is ideal for ramp-up phases and GLP-1-sensitive individuals.

-- GLP-1 R vs Semaglutide: Similar pathway activation but dosing and pharmacy formulations differ clinically.
+- Retatrutide vs Semaglutide: Similar pathway activation but dosing and pharmacy formulations differ clinically.

 Research & Evidence Overview